 Allergens that affect a dog’s immune system can cause watery eyes, itching, sniffling, and sneezing like they do in humans.
 The most common causes of allergies in dogs are dust, food, and pollen.
-Dry, irritated skin, crusty spots, and redness can be the result of skin allergies.
+Dry, irritated skin, crusty scabs on your dog’s back, and redness can be the result of skin allergies.
 As strange as it may seem, some dogs can even be allergic to people.

 Can Dogs Have Feline Allergies?

 Most dog owners wouldn’t think it’s a possibility, but dogs can have feline allergies.
 Dogs often have feline allergies, but their owners aren’t aware that the allergy symptoms could be related to cats.
 The two culprits that commonly cause feline allergies in dogs are saliva and dander.
 Several symptoms can be caused by a feline allergy and include:

 - Constantly licking, especially over a large area

 - Discoloration of the coat or loss of hair